 - One Cutaway Gag from the Family Guy episode "Screwed the Pooch" has Peter imagining what his dog Brian will be like after being neutered.
 There Brian is overweight and eating chocolate, lamenting that he knows it makes him fat, but doesn't care.

-- The Fairly Oddparents episode "Dog's Day Afternoon" revolves around Timmy switching bodies with Vicky's dog Doydle, which leads to Vicky planning to have Doydle neutered.
+- The Fairly Oddparents episode "Dog's Day Afternoon" revolves around Timmy switching bodies with Vicky's dog Doidle, which leads to Vicky planning to have Doidle neutered.
 Her other pets have also been neutered (including those that normally aren't castrated, such as a fish), which has made them all lethargic to the point of nonresponsiveness—one spontaneously falls over without even blinking.
-Timmy obviously tries to avoid his fate, and Doydle is clearly displeased where he's headed when they switch back bodies, but he ultimately ends up neutered.
+Timmy obviously tries to avoid his fate, and Doidle is clearly displeased where he's headed when they switch back bodies, but he ultimately ends up neutered.